LaunchCodeEducation/csharp-web-dev-curriculum/content/relationships-or-mapping/_index.md

 lastMod: 12/15/22 # UPDATE ANY TIME CHANGES ARE MADE
 ---

-## Major Concepts & Key Terminology
+## Major Concepts

 The learning objectives for this chapter are:

 This chapter introduces the tools needed to create meaningful relationships using ORM.
 Let’s consider the different types of relationships at a conceptual level.
 In later sections, we will learn how to implement these relationships using EntityFrameworkCore.

+## Key Terminology
+1. One-to-Many
+1. Many-to-Many
+1. Lambda Expressions
+1. Join Tables
+1. Composite Primary Key
+1. Join Class
+1. Lazy Loading
+1. Eager Loading

 ## Content Links